mfaustin/mfaustin.github.io/_posts/2021-11-26-ClassReflectionPost558.md

 Before this class, I had not really used R Markdown and was only using R scripts.
 Now that I've had lots of experience, I plan to switch from R scripts to R Markdown.
+In addition to great reporting, I found R Markdown to be easier to use for code commenting than traditional R script comments.

 I'm also considering continuing to use Github for saving my work.
 So far I've only used Github repos for the class projects.
 In the future